mrprotocoll/mrprotocoll/README.md

 # 👋 Hi, I'm Damilare Protocoll
-A Full Stack Developer with a passion for solving complex problems and creating impactful solutions.
-With 3 years of experience in the industry, I am well-versed in various technologies and always eager to learn more.
+I'm a software engineer and I am passionate about making a difference through my work and Building scalable solutions with React, Redux, and Ruby on Rails.

 ### My Highlights:
 ```javascript